CHOPPING BOARD CARE INSTRUCTIONS

 Not something that is just cheap and easy to buy locally.

-Order the best oil online from me and you’ll have a bottle handy in your kitchen for many years to come.
+Order the best chopping board oil online from me and you’ll have a bottle handy in your kitchen for many years to come.

 Posting out each week day, you’ll have it in no time!

-Hopefully that helps answer some of your questions about the best oils for chopping boards & I haven’t confused you with all my rambling on!
+Hopefully that helps answer some of your questions about the best oils for chopping boards and I haven’t confused you with all my rambling on!

-Please contact me if you have any questions about your wooden kitchen items.
+Please contact me if you have any questions about your wooden kitchen items or would like to order a custom made chopping board to fit a stove top or a certain size you need.

 With a little care you will continue to enjoy beautiful wooden kitchen wares in your kitchen for many years to come.

-If you appreciate the information I provided here please consider making a purchase from my handmade Australian wood products shop
+If you appreciate the information I provided here please consider making a purchase from my shop, every little bit helps me to continue to provide hand made environmentally friendly Australian Made wood products.

 Andrew Wilkerson